zaynadev/solidity-practice-rareskills/README.md

 After you solve the problems, we suggest trying again a week later to test if you internalized the concepts and syntax.

-**Suggestion**: turn off your IDE's AI feature when using this repo.
+**Suggestion**: turn off your IDE's AI feature when using this repository.

 ## Suggested Problem Order